mesosphere/dcos-docs-site/pages/1.11/administering-clusters/multiple-clusters/cluster-links/index.md

 # Switch cluster

 You can switch between linked clusters using the CLI or UI.
 When you switch clusters using the CLI, the new cluster becomes the CLI's active cluster.
-When you switch cluster using the UI, the new cluster becomes the cluster you see in the UI.
-If you switch the cluster in the CLI it doesn't change the cluster in the UI; similarly switching in the UI doesn't affect the attached cluster in the CLI.
+When you switch clusters using the UI, the new cluster becomes the cluster you see in the UI.
+If you switch the cluster in the CLI, it doesn't change the cluster in the UI; similarly switching in the UI doesn't affect the attached cluster in the CLI.

 ### Switch to a linked cluster from the DC/OS CLI

-Run the `dcos cluster attach` command and supply the name or ID of a linked cluster:
+Run the `dcos cluster attach` command and supply the **name** or **ID** of a linked cluster:

 ```bash
 dcos cluster attach <linked-cluster-name>
 ```

-If you run `dcos cluster list`, `<linked-cluster-name>` will have an asterisk by its name.
+If you run the `dcos cluster list` command, `<linked-cluster-name>` will have an asterisk by its name.

 ### Switch to a linked cluster from the DC/OS UI